Even though we walked a lot while we were in Japan, we also ate so much I think we gained weight. Luckily, we don’t have a scale.

 So today, I’ll tell you all about our favorite sweets.

-Another french one, which is basically an ice cream sundae with loads of fruits.
+Another French one, which is basically an ice cream sundae with loads of fruits.
 They are delicious.
 In some cafés, you can find huge ones that are meant to be shared – they come in buckets.
-They’re fun, but really big and expensive, so think before you order.
-We did. 😛
+They’re fun but really big and expensive, so think before you order.
+We did and we did. 😛

 It’s a light batter in the shape of a fish filled with sweet azuki bean paste.
 Angelo only eats them when they come with chocolate filling, but I like then with the beans.
 OK, I’m not impartial, I like every sweet that comes with azuki beans.
 In some places, you can find loads of different fillings, even ice cream.